prem-muthedath/unit-conversion/README.md

 author: Prem Muthedath

 scope:
-  - converts units that are in direct linear proportional relationship, such as meters-to-feet, pounds-to-grams, etc.
+  - converts units that are in direct linear proportional relationship: meters-to-feet, pounds-to-grams, etc.
   - does not handle stuff such as unit conversion of areas, volumes, as well as celsius-to-fahrenheit conversion, or conversion of units related through